tchartron/tchartron/README.md

 I am a web developer from Annecy (FRANCE)
 I currently love working with the Laravel / Inertia / Vue / Tailwind stack.
-I also like devops things, Docker, Gitlab CI/CD, setting up Debian servers, writing bash scripts, ...
+I also like devops things, Docker, Gitlab CI/CD, setting up Debian servers, writing bash scripts, installing and maintaining relational databases ...

 <!--
 **tchartron/tchartron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.